 The Plan outlines how we collectively can create the future we all want, and the role that the Council will play in that.

-- Section 1: Overview – This includes an overview of the LTP, including Council's overall strategic framework, outcomes from the LTP consultation, key projects and financial information.
+- Section 1: Overview – This includes an overview of the LTP, including Council's overall strategic framework, outcomes from the LTP consultation, key projects and summary financial information.